gavinlyonsrepo/pic_16F1619_projects/projects/NOKIA/README.md

 * Arduino: This library was forked to arduino and expanded it is in the arduino [library manager](https://github.com/gavinlyonsrepo/NOKIA5110_TEXT)
-* PIC: A more advanced ASCII text verison and also a Graphics version can be found here at [URL](https://github.com/gavinlyonsrepo/pic_18F47K42_projects) These are for the PIC18F47K42, The text only version will work with the 16F1619 but the graphics is too big a program for this chip.
+* PIC: A more advanced ASCII text verison and also a Graphics version can be found here at [URL](https://github.com/gavinlyonsrepo/pic_18F47K42_projects) These are for the PIC18F47K42, The text only version will work with the 16F1619 but the graphics one is too big a program for this chip.